georchestra/docker/README.md

 ## Customising

-This docker composition support environnement variable, if you need to customize something it might be in the different env var files.
+This docker composition supports environnement variables, if you need to customize something it might be in the different env var files.

-Here is the list this files:
+Here is the list of these files:
 - [.envs-common](.envs-common)
 - [.envs-database-datafeeder](.envs-database-datafeeder)
 - [.envs-database-georchestra](.envs-database-georchestra)